Social Policy in East and Southeast Europe in Past and Present. Demographic Challenges and Patterns of Inclusion and Exclusion

 - The Collegium Carolinum in Munich provides materials on the Czech Republic and Slovakia (including the publication series ‟Veröffentlichungen des Collegium Carolinum” [Collegium Carolinum Publications] and ‟Bad Wiesseer Tagungen” [Bad Wiessee Conferences] as well as the research proposals of the annual Conference of Experts on Bohemia) and supervises the digital series Graduierungsschriften (Postgraduate Publications).

 - The Herder-Institut Marburg • contributes publications on the East-Central European region (Poland, the Baltic countries, Sorbica) to OstDok, among others the ‟Zeitschrift für Ostmitteleuropa-Forschung” (Journal for East-Central European Studies) and the renowned series ‟Materialien und Forschungen zur Ostmitteleuropa-Forschung” (Materials and Research on East-Central European Studies).

-- The Institute for East and Southeast European Studies Regensburg contributes to OstDok its own publications on the entire East and Southeast European region, is responsible for two thematic portals, and is involved in the publication of the DigiOst series.
+- The Leibniz Institute for East and Southeast European Studies Regensburg contributes to OstDok its own publications on the entire East and Southeast European region, is responsible for two thematic portals, and is involved in the publication of the DigiOst series.